Code-Institute-Submissions/Mind-Gym-Project/README.md

 * "The document is not mappable to XML 1.0 due to two consecutive hyphens in a comment" - Solution: was using to many hyphens on the comments
 * "Start tag body seen but an element of the same type was already open." - Solution: Empty space between head tag and body tag was causing this
 * Using Iframes tag was also causing an error as it was showing that it was deprecated solution, removed Google maps extention completely from footer.
+* "Error: The first child option element of a select element with a required attribute, and without a multiple attribute, and without a size attribute whose value is greater than 1, must have either an empty value attribute, or must have no text content.
+Consider either adding a placeholder option label, or adding a size attribute with a value equal to the number of option elements." removed required tag

 ---

 ###### [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)